chinazhouzhaoyi/SOM-down-sampling-for-plant-point-clouds/README.md

 ![](docs/SOM_diagram.jpg)

 ## Quick Start
-The open-source code project is divided into 4 folders, each folder corresponds to an algorithm in the our paper.
+The main open-source project can be divided into 4 folders, each folder corresponds to an different algorithm in our paper.
-folder [Algorithm1_1D_SOM] is Algorithm 1 in the paper,
+folder [Algorithm1_1D_SOM] corresponds to Algorithm 1 in the paper,
-folder [Algorithm2_2D_SOM] is Algorithm 2 in the paper,
+folder [Algorithm2_2D_SOM] corresponds to Algorithm 2 in the paper,
-folder [Algorithm3_3D_SOM] is Algorithm 3 in the paper, and
+folder [Algorithm3_3D_SOM] corresponds to Algorithm 3 in the paper, and
-folder [Algorithm4_Adaptive] is Algorithm 4 in the paper.
+folder [Algorithm4_Adaptive] corresponds to Algorithm 4 in the paper.
 Partial source data from the paper provided in the folder [./source_data]
 ### 1. Algorithm 1
 Improved 1D SOM for point set down-sampling runs on cpu mode.